 Do you desire to find that perfect “something”, that no one else has; a piece of art to refurbish that completes your feature wall, a vintage tin to finish off a seasonal display, or a necklace that adds just the right pop of colour to your new outfit?
-Well look no further, I have your ultimate guide to mastering the thrift store so that you don’t become discouraged and give up.
+Well look no further, I have your ultimate guide; 10 tips to mastering the thrift store so that you don’t become discouraged and give up.
 It’s all about planning and being strategic.
-Follow these 10 easy tips and turn frustration into excitement and adventure!
+Follow these 10 tips to mastering the thrift store and turn frustration into excitement and adventure!

 1. GO OFTEN – I mean if I could go every day I probably would, but then the store might get to look the same and the fun goes out of it (and then I might call it an addiction).
 So go at least once a week to each of your favorite thrift stores.

 2. SIGN UP FOR SALE DAYS – (usually via email) and go early on those days!

 3. GET TO KNOW THE STORE AND STAFF – You never know who might point items out that they know you are looking if you take the time to learn their name(s) and be conversational with them.
 I’ve made great finds because a staff member knew me and what I was looking for.

 The above tray, chalk paint by Americana and chalk pen were all purchased at a Dollar Store called “Buck or Two” (which is just as good as the thrift store sometimes).
 Check out “Hatch Some Fun” for a quick and easy DIY tutorial.

 4. BE PATIENT – Take your time and enjoy the treasure hunt.
 Look for the hidden gems that get misplaced.

 5. SEARCH ALL SIZES WHEN LOOKING FOR CLOTHES/SHOES – I have found my size in another size section due to a staff or customer misplacing it.